mlforsystems/mlforsystems.github.io/call_for_papers.md

             The workshop will include invited talks from industry and academia as well as oral and poster presentations by participants.
         </p>
         <p>
-            <b>The workshop has a pool of NIPS registrations that will be awarded to the authors of accepted submissions.</b>
+            <b>The workshop has a pool of NeurIPS registrations that will be awarded to the authors of accepted submissions.</b>
         </p>
         <ul class="footnotes">
         <li><sup>1</sup> <a href="https://www.youtube.com/watch?v=YhNl468S8CI">Bayesian optimization for tuning the JVM</a></li>